On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: Character Bounds

 \begin{prop} Let $n,N,D$ be positive integers with $\log\log N > 1$, and $(\log\log N)/2 < n < 2\log\log N$.
 Let $G=((\Z/D)^*/((\Z/D)^*)^2)^n$.
 Let $f:G\rightarrow \C$ be a function with $|f|_\infty\leq 1$.
 Then

 (Above $f(p_1,\ldots,p_n)$ is really $f$ applied to the vector of their reductions modulo $D$). \end{prop}

-Note that again, the sum can be thought of as a sum over all $b=\prod_i p_i$ with $b\leq N$ and $\omega(b)=n$.
-This Proposition says that the average of $f$ over such $b=\prod_i p_i$ is roughly equal to the average of $f$ over $G$.
+This Proposition says that the average of $f$ over such $S_{N,n,D}$ is roughly equal to the average of $f$ over $G$.
 This will allow us to show that the average value of the remaining terms in our moment calculation equal what we would expect given Swinnerton-Dyer's result.

 We begin with a Proposition that gives a more precise form of Proposition \ref{characterBoundProp} in the case when the $e_{i,j}$ are all 0. \begin{prop} Let $D,n,N$ be integers with $4|D$ with $\log\log N>1$.
 Let $C>0$ be a real number.
 Let $d_{i,j}\in \Z/2$ for $i,j=1,\ldots,n$ with $d_{i,j}=d_{j,i},d_{i,i}=0$.
 Let $\chi_i$ be a quadratic character of modulus dividing $D$ for $i=1,\ldots,n$.
 Suppose that no Dirichlet character of modulus dividing $D$ has an associated Siegel zero larger than $1-\beta^{-1}$.
 Let for $K$ a sufficiently large absolute constant.
 Suppose that $B^n < \sqrt{N}$.
 Let $m$ be the number of indices $i$ so that either: \begin{itemize} \item $\chi_i$ does not have modulus dividing 4 or \item $\chi_i$ has modulus exactly 4 and $d_{i,j}=0$ for all $j$. \end{itemize} Then